ambar93/ParkingLot/README.md

 README.md

 The source code of the project lies in com.parkingLot folder.
 The file input.txt is used to give input to the program.
 You can modify the contents of this file to run test cases you wish to test.
 The shell script file parking_lot is the file that will be used to run the project.
-It contains commands to take input from user,compile,build,test and run the project.
+It contains commands to take input from user, compile, build, test and run the project.

 # Installing
 To run the Parking Lot Project,following should be present in the system